10 Homemade Laundry Soap Detergent Recipes

 2 cups Washing Soda

-- Add finely grated bar soap to the boiling water and stir until soap is melted.
-You can keep on low heat until soap is melted.
+- Add finely grated bar to the boiling water and stir until it is all melted.
+Keep on low heat until this happens.

-- Pour the soap water into a large, clean pail and add the Borax and Washing Soda.
+- Pour the mixture into a large, clean pail and add the Borax and W.S.
 Stir well until all is dissolved.

-- Add 2 gallons of water, stir until well mixed.
+- Add 2 gallons of water, blend until well combined.

 - Cover pail and use 1/4 cup for each load of laundry.
-Stir the soap each time you use it (will gel).
+Stir each time you measure (will gel).

 Recipe #2